-5.2.1.
-Start-up Procedures in Normal Mode
+5.2.1 Start-up Procedures in Normal Mode

-WARNING!
-1. To avoid misreporting as faults, all operations relating to disconnection or connection of the maintenance bypass switch shall be finished within three seconds.
+1. To avoid misreporting as faults, all operations related to disconnection or connection of the maintenance bypass switch shall be completed within three seconds.

 2. After the output is closed, If any loads are connected to the UPS output terminals, check with the user that it is safe to apply power.

-Use the following procedures to switch the UPS on when it is in the fully switched off state.
+Use the following procedures to switch on the UPS when it is in fully switched off state.

-1. Open the front door of the UPS, ensure that the internal maintenance bypass switch Q3 is off, and that the input cables and PE terminals are connected securely.
+1. Open the front door of the UPS, ensure that the internal maintenance bypass switch Q3 is off, and that the input cables and PE terminals are securely connected.